 Share this Page

-In the specific case of guidance on biopharmaceuticals, you will find the EMA, WHO and most recently the FDA, particularly helpful.
+In the specific case of guidance on biopharmaceuticals, you will find the EMA, WHO and the US FDA, particularly helpful.

 The United States Food and Drug Administration (FDA) established in 1862 is an agency within the Department of Health and Human Services.
 Under the US Federal Food, Drug & Cosmetic Act it is mandated to regulate drug products in the United States.It consists of the Office of the Commissioner and four directorates each responsible for different core functions.
 These 4 directorates are; Medical Products and Tobacco, Foods, Operations and Global Regulatory Operations & Policy.